philipholler/RocoCup_Soccer_P6/README.md

 # Specifications we used for testing

-phillip com ting
+philip com ting

 # Installations

-RoboCup must be installed to run this program.
+RoboCup must be installed to run this project.

 # At startup